pre-commit-ci/pre-commit.ci/content/index.md

-**automatic updates:** pre-commit.ci will periodically [autoupdate] your configuration ensuring that your hook versions are kept up to date.  this autoupdate is currently scheduled weekly at approximately 16:00 UTC Monday.
+**automatic updates:** pre-commit.ci will periodically [autoupdate] your configuration ensuring that your hook versions are kept up to date.  this autoupdate is currently scheduled weekly at approximately 16:00 UTC Monday. if you configure your hooks in the `pre-commit autoupdate --freeze` format then autoupdating will continue to specify SHAs instead of tags.

 here is [an example autoupdate pull request].